OctopusDeploy/docs/docs/projects/export-import/index.md

 - The project (name, logo, settings)
 - The deployment process and runbooks
-- The project's variables
+- Project variables
-- The project's channels, and all lifecycles referenced
+- Channels, and all lifecycles referenced
 - Environments (see [below](#environments) for details)
 - [Tenants](#tenants) connected to the project
 - [Accounts](#accounts) and [certificates](#certificates) used by the project
-- Library variable sets included in the project
+- [Library variable sets](#library-variable-sets) included in the project
 - [Step templates](#step-templates) used in the deployment process or runbooks
-- Other projects referenced by Deploy Release steps
+- Other projects referenced by [Deploy Release steps](/docs/projects/coordinating-multiple-projects/deploy-release-step/index.md)

 It is worth explicitly mentioned some things that are **not included**:
 - [Packages](#packages)